arpitasingh07/sentiment_analysis_app/README.md

 3. **Context Length**: Very long texts are truncated to 5000 characters for performance
 4. **Language Support**: Currently supports English only

-## Enhancement Possibilities

-We have documented several potential enhancements:

-1. **Multi-Language Support**: Extend to support sentiment analysis in multiple languages
-2. **Domain-Specific Models**: Create specialized models for healthcare, finance, and educational contexts
-3. **Deep Learning Models**: Implement BERT or RoBERTa for higher accuracy
-4. **Aspect-Based Sentiment**: Analyze sentiment toward specific aspects of a product or service
-5. **Real-Time Social Media Monitoring**: Integration with APIs for live sentiment tracking

-For detailed enhancement plan, see TASK_B_ENHANCEMENT.pdf

 ## Testing & Validation

 We conducted thorough testing including: